Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 ## Flask

 Flask is a lightweight framework for creating web services written in Python.
-It offers basic routing and has close to no overhead.
+It offers basic routing and has nearly no overhead.
 While it is very easy to use it only provides very basic functionality and thus we would have to implement many core features like session management or database-models ourselves.
 Also flask has no strict project structure which could lead to an unstructured code base if not maintained properly.
 Because we didn't want to take this risk we decided against the flask framework.